5 tips to stay on top of your personal finances

 You might want to take a look at the MABS online budget tool.

-2 Make your spending visible
+2 Make your spending visible by setting time to check spending

 What you can see you can control